Purchases made through links earn us a small commission, at no extra cost to you.

 Final Impression Of Brussels

 I don’t regret going to Brussels at all, but I also don’t think that I would visit again.
-Once was enough for me to get a good sense of what the city is all about and to see all I wanted to see.
+Once was enough for me to get a good sense of what the city is all about and to see everything I wanted to.

 Tips for Visiting Brussels